casper-network/docs-archive/economics/runtime.rst

 Consensus before execution & basics of payment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Highway protocol in its mainnet implementation reaches consensus on a block *before* the block is executed, introducing a subtle difference from platforms like Ethereum.
+The Highway protocol in its Mainnet implementation reaches consensus on a block *before* the block is executed, introducing a subtle difference from platforms like Ethereum.
 In addition, deploys sent to the Casper network can only be selected based on claimed, rather than used, gas.
 Consequently, to incentivize user-side optimization and prevent block space exhaustion by poorly optimized deploys, the platform provides no refunds for unused gas.

 Additionally, a minimal amount of CSPR must be present in the user account to ensure that the payment computation is covered.
 The community may introduce additional balance checks in the future.